MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/migrate-com-to-web-addins.md

 ms.date: 04/17/2024
 ---

-# Migrate from COM to web add-ins
+# Migrate from COM add-ins to web add-ins

 In the new Outlook for Windows, web add-ins are fully supported, with no other work required from partners.
 COM add-ins aren’t supported in the new Outlook for Windows, but continue to work in classic Outlook for Windows.
 COM add-ins can manipulate Outlook in many ways that often leads to instability and crashes in Outlook.
 To ensure Outlook is more stable and robust, web add-ins provide a sandbox environment for add-ins to operate in and have checks and balances in place.